alzhahir/terraria/README.md

 #### In addition, an egg is also provided in this repository.
 You may navigate to the [egg folder](egg) to download it, or [save this link](egg/egg-terraria.json?raw=1) as a JSON file.

 ## Note
 The images provided should be compatible with `amd64` and `arm64` systems.
 However, `amd64` compatibility is untested.
-If you find any encounter using this image on amd64 systems, feel free to [contact me](https://www.alzhahir.com/contact) directly or [open an issue](https://github.com/alzhahir/terraria/issues) in this repository.
+If you encounter any problems using this image on `amd64` systems, feel free to [contact me](https://www.alzhahir.com/contact) directly or [open an issue](https://github.com/alzhahir/terraria/issues) in this repository.